binhe-lab/C037-Cand-auris-adhesin/02-case-studies/02-blast/README.md

     Explanation
     - -outfmt 6: tabular output, no comments
     - -max_target_seqs 1: only output one (best-scoring) match per sequence
+      - **update 2021-06-17**: this option should be avoided as it doesn't do what it sounds like.
+See [this paper](https://academic.oup.com/bioinformatics/article/35/9/1613/5106166)
+      - In the new analysis (script in the rmarkdown), I used `-evalue 1e-180` instead.
     - -num_threads 4: use 4 cpus to perform the search

 ## 2020-07-22 [HB] Identify homologs in Nakaseomyces